Running with Leaks? Try These 3 Posture Tweaks for a Stronger Core

 Ready to Run with Confidence (and Without Leaks)?

-If you’re ready to go a step further, grab my free Run With Confidence Quick-Start Guide.
-It’s a simple, actionable resource to help you support your bladder, build deep core strength, and run leak-free—without complicated routines or endless Kegels.
+If you’re ready to go a step further, grab my free Run With Confidence Quick-Start Guide — your simple, actionable roadmap to support your bladder, strengthen your core, and feel strong on every run.

 Disclaimer: This post is educational and not a substitute for medical care.
 If you have concerning symptoms, please consult your healthcare provider.